Sammyhannah/SammysConnections/README.md

 If the guess doesn't find a correct match, the tally of how many mistakes have been made is incremented, which is displayed to the player by removing one of 4 dots that represents the player's remaining mistakes.
 An if else statement is used to decide which dot to remove depending on the number of mistakes that have been made so far.
 The dots are removed by changing their class (defined in styles.css to make them hidden).

-When all 4 mistakes have been made, a message appears letting the user know they can keep trying in freeplay mode for fun.
+When all 4 mistakes have been made, a message appears letting the user know they can keep trying in free play mode for fun.

 #### Color Solution Function